signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

   - A `IReadOnlyList<X> Things { get; }` that can be implemented by a `IList<Y> Things { get; }` where X
     is assignable from Y.

+> Abstract Read Only Properties are the the basis of the future ReadOnly Poco support.
+ReadOnly and Immutable will rely on this to "allow as much covariance" as possible.

 This is all about covariance of the model (the latter example relies on the `IReadOnlyList<out T>` **out** specification).
 This relation between 2 types is written `<:`.
 Below is listed some **expected covariances** and the (sad) reality about them: